gabogalt/backend/README.md

 The Star Wars API provides information about characters, films, and vehicles from the Star Wars franchise.
 Access to the API requires a valid security token.
 For more information about the API, please visit our website at gabogalt.online.

+## Installation

+To install and set up the project, please follow these steps:

+1. Clone the repository to your local machine.
+2. Create a new `.env` file and add your database and API credentials.
+3. Run `composer install` to install the PHP dependencies.
+4. Run `npm install` to install the JavaScript dependencies.
+5. Run `php artisan migrate` to create the necessary database tables.
+6. Run `php artisan serve` to start the development server.

 ## Authentication

 Access to the Star Wars API is protected by token-based authentication.
 To obtain a security token, you must first register a new user account and then log in with your credentials.